 Soon after the new data on volborthite single crystals became available, Janson \textit{et~al.} \cite{JansonFurukawa16} updated their magnetic model of volborthite in the framework of DFT+$U$, based on the new single-crystal structural data from Ref.~\cite{IshikawaYoshida15}.
 Their new model involved four leading magnetic interactions: antiferromagnetic $J$ and $J_2$ and ferromagnetic $J^\prime$ and $J_1$, as shown in Fig.\,\ref{Fig:Volborthite_NewModel}\,(a,b).
 This model results in a system of coupled trimers, contrary to the previously proposed frustrated chains, and it can explain the $\frac{1}{3}$-plateau in the magnetization \cite{IshikawaYoshida15} as a result of polarized ``up-up-down'' states formed on magnetic trimers.
-Each trimer is connected ferromagnetically to its four nearest neighbors and antiferromagnetically to its two second neighbors, as illustrated in Fig.~\ref{Fig:Volborthite_NewModel}\,(d).
-In no external magnetic field, this model supports a bond-nematic phase due to the condensation of two-magnon bound states.
+Each trimer is connected ferromagnetically to its four nearest neighbours and antiferromagnetically to its two second neighbours, as illustrated in Fig.~\ref{Fig:Volborthite_NewModel}\,(d).
+In weak magnetic fields below the 1/3 plateau, this model supports a bond-nematic phase due to the condensation of two-magnon bound states.

 In the most recent theoretical paper, Chern \textit{et al.} \cite{ChernSchaffer17} considered a similar model with four leading exchange interactions and argued that it could host 12 distinct $\mathbb{Z}_2$ spin-liquid phases with fractionalized excitations.
-The natural candidate for one such phase would be the state that

-exists in the narrow temperature window between the two low-temperature phase transitions, immediately above the AFM phase, where finite thermal Hall conductivity has been revealed recently \cite{WatanabeSugii16}.
+The natural candidate for one such phase would be the cooperative paramagnetic state that exists immediately above the two AFM phase transitions in temperature, where finite thermal Hall conductivity has been revealed recently \cite{WatanabeSugii16}.
 The theory relates it to the existence of a spinon Fermi surface, characteristic of a $U(1)$ spin liquid due to the effective Lorentz force exerted on the deconfined spinons from the $U(1)$ gauge field coupled to the external magnetic field \cite{KatsuraNagaosa10}.